History of Audra McDonald in Timeline

 In September 2000, Audra McDonald married bassist Peter Donovan.

-On June 2, 2004, Audra McDonald performed the song cycle The Seven Deadly Sins: A Song Cycle, commissioned by Carnegie Hall, at Carnegie's Zankel Hall.
+On June 2, 2004, Audra McDonald performed The Seven Deadly Sins: A Song Cycle, which was commissioned by Carnegie Hall, at Carnegie's Zankel Hall.

 In March 2006, Audra McDonald sang two solo one-act operas at the Houston Grand Opera: Francis Poulenc's La voix humaine and the world premiere of Michael John LaChiusa's Send (who are you?
 I love you).

-On February 10, 2007, Audra McDonald starred with Patti LuPone in the Los Angeles Opera production of Kurt Weill's opera Rise and Fall of the City of Mahagonny directed by John Doyle.
+On February 10, 2007, Audra McDonald co-starred with Patti LuPone in the Los Angeles Opera production of Kurt Weill's opera Rise and Fall of the City of Mahagonny, directed by John Doyle.

-In September 2008, American composer Michael John LaChiusa was quoted in Opera News Online as working on an adaptation of Bizet's Carmen with Audra McDonald in mind.
+In September 2008, it was reported that American composer Michael John LaChiusa was working on an adaptation of Bizet's Carmen with Audra McDonald in mind.

 February 2009: Grammy Awards for Mahagonny Recording

-In February 2009, the recording of the Los Angeles Opera production of Kurt Weill's Rise and Fall of the City of Mahagonny, starring Audra McDonald, won two Grammy Awards for Best Opera Recording and Best Classical Album.
+In February 2009, the recording of the Los Angeles Opera production of Kurt Weill's opera Rise and Fall of the City of Mahagonny, which starred Audra McDonald, won two Grammy Awards: Best Opera Recording and Best Classical Album.

 October 6, 2012: Marriage to Will Swenson

-In May 2013, Audra McDonald released her first solo album in seven years, Go Back Home, featuring a title track from The Scottsboro Boys.
+In May 2013, Audra McDonald released her first solo album in seven years, Go Back Home, which included the title track from The Scottsboro Boys.
 She also performed a concert at Avery Fisher Hall that aired on PBS.

 September 7, 2014: Sings at Joan Rivers' Funeral

-In August 2015, Audra McDonald appeared in Eugene O'Neill's play A Moon for the Misbegotten at the Williamstown Theatre Festival in Williamstown, Massachusetts, co-starring with her husband Will Swenson.
+In August 2015, Audra McDonald co-starred with her husband Will Swenson in Eugene O'Neill's play, A Moon for the Misbegotten, at the Williamstown Theatre Festival in Williamstown, Massachusetts.

-In November 2015, Audra McDonald performed three concerts, titled "Audra McDonald Sings Broadway", in the Sydney Opera House, which also included "The Facebook Song" by Kate Miller-Heidke.
+In November 2015, Audra McDonald performed three concerts titled "Audra McDonald Sings Broadway" at the Sydney Opera House, which included "The Facebook Song" by Kate Miller-Heidke.

-On July 24, 2016, Shuffle Along closed, marking the beginning of McDonald's maternity hiatus.
+On July 24, 2016, Audra McDonald's Broadway show, Shuffle Along, closed.
+Following the closing of Shuffle Along, McDonald began her maternity hiatus.

 September 22, 2016: Awarded National Medal of Arts

-On September 22, 2016, Audra McDonald was awarded the National Medal of Arts by President Barack Obama for 2015.
+On September 22, 2016, Audra McDonald was awarded the National Medal of Arts by President Barack Obama for 2015, recognizing her contributions to Broadway.

-On October 19, 2016, Audra McDonald gave birth to her daughter with Will Swenson, Sally James McDonald-Swenson.
+On October 19, 2016, Audra McDonald gave birth to her and Will Swenson's daughter, Sally James McDonald-Swenson.

-In 2016, Audra McDonald was honored with the National Medal of Arts from President Barack Obama.
+In 2016, Audra McDonald was honored with the National Medal of Arts by President Barack Obama.

 In June 2017, Audra McDonald performed in Lady Day at the Wyndham's Theatre in the West End.

-On August 1, 2017, Audra McDonald was announced as joining the main cast for the second season of The Good Fight, reprising her role as Liz Lawrence from The Good Wife season 4.
+On August 1, 2017, it was announced that Audra McDonald would join the main cast of the second season of The Good Fight, reprising her role as Liz Lawrence from The Good Wife.

 Loading Video...